astronomer/docs/astro/lineage.md

 - **Job Duration Issues**: A job duration issue occurs when a job run's duration is more than three standard deviations longer than the average run time for that specific job.
 - **Data Quality Issues**: If you integrate with [Great Expectations](https://www.astronomer.io/guides/airflow-great-expectations/), an open source data quality tool, this metric will track issues generated by expectation quality checks for both your jobs and datasets.
 Use this tab to detect data quality failures that could indicate an upstream problem.

-## View Past Runs
+## View a Summary of Past Runs

 By default, the **Lineage** page shows the last lineage graph you accessed.
-To se high level metrics about all of your job runs and access lineage graphs for different Deployments, open the **Explore** page on the lefthand sidebar.
+To see high level metrics about all of your job runs and access lineage graphs for different Deployments, open the **Explore** page on the lefthand sidebar.
 This page is structured similarly to the Airflow UI's calendar view: It contains a list of your most recent runs, as well as a calendar that shows all runs over the last year.

 ![Lineage summary page](/img/docs/lineage-explore.png)